-Sleep is the most important thing for a trucker to have.
+Sleep is the most important thing for a trucker.
 A sleepy driver is just as dangerous as a drunk driver.
 As such, there are rules in place called the Hours of Service, set by the Federal Motor Carrier Safety Administration:

 Drivers have to keep a logbook detailing any sleep and rest periods.
 While electronic logging is becoming the industry standard, paper logs are still kept, which can lead to drivers falsifying records.

-Truck drivers may (or encouraged by employers) to break these rules, even under the encouragement of employers.
+Truck drivers may break these rules, even under the encouragement of employers.
 In order to meet demands and to maintain profits, a company must make as many deliveries as possible.
 They may take liberties with safety requirements if a job is failing behind.
-Additionally, truckers pay is by the mile and not by the hour.
+Additionally, a truckers pay is by the mile and not by the hour.
 This leads to many truckers relying on illegal drugs and over-the-counter methods of staying awake for longer than the human body can safely function.

 Additionally, the manufacturer of any parts on the vehicle or trailer may be liable due to faults in the manufacturing process.

 Truck accidents are a complicated affair.
 Your injuries may be quite severe.
 After an 18 wheeler accident, you may suffer from: